 We will disclose your personal information to third parties:

+All information you provide to us is stored on our secure servers.
+Any payment transactions will be encrypted.
+Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
+We ask you not to share a password with anyone.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 If you follow a link to any of these websites, please note that these websites, platforms and any services that may be accessible through them have their own privacy policies and that we do not accept any responsibility or liability for these policies or for any personal data that may be collected through these websites or services, such as contact and location data.
 Please check these policies before you submit any personal data to these websites or use these services.

 You have a legal right to know what personal data we hold about you – this is called the right of subject access.
 You can exercise this right by sending us a written request at any time.
 Please mark your letter “Subject Access Request” and send it to us by post or email using the details in the [email protected] section above.

 You also have rights to:

-You are also entitled to make a complaint to the Information Commissioner’s Office.
+If you are unhappy with the way we have used your personal data please contact us to discuss this using the contact details set out in the [email protected] section above.You are also entitled to make a complaint to the Information Commissioner’s Office.
 Whilst you are not required to do so, we encourage you to contact us directly to discuss any concerns that you may have and to allow us an opportunity to address these before you contact the Information Commissioner’s Office.